jaramp/maybe-masked-masked/README.md

 # MaybeMaskedMasked

-MaybeMaskedMasked is a mod for Lethal Company that adds a fully-configurable feature set to the game.
+MaybeMaskedMasked is a very small mod for Lethal Company that adds a configurable chance for the Masked enemy to spawn without wearing a mask.

-## Features

-- **Feature One:** The first feature of the mod.
-- **Feature Two:** The second feature of the mod.
+Compatible with most mods using proper configuration.

 ## Configuration